becarpenter/book6/1. Introduction and Foreword/Why version 6.md

 This was _not_ related to the programmer's superstition where odd numbers should be beta releases.
 Maybe we should start by asking why IPv4 was version 4.
-Stated simply, that was because version 0 was never used, and versions 1 through 3 were were assigned during the evolution from ARPANET to TCP/IP.
+Stated simply, that was because version 0 was never used, and versions 1 through 3 were assigned during the evolution from ARPANET to TCP/IP.
 So version 4 was the next number available for use in [RFC791](https://www.rfc-editor.org/info/rfc791).